nniiicc/LIS-598-DC2-Sp2020/docs/04-DataIntegration.md

 Chicago represents time of a 311 report following a `MM-DD-YY HH:MM` form, while Austin represents this same information with `YYYY-MMM-DD HH:MM:SS 12HRM`

 The observational depth is greater (has more granularity) in the Austin table.
-But, we also have some untidy representations of dates in both datasets.
-If we want to integrate these two tables then we have to decide 1.
-How to normalize the values; and, 2.
-Which depth of granularity to retain.
+But, we also have some untidy representations of `date` in both datasets.

+If we want to integrate these two tables then we have to decide

+1. How to normalize the values; and,
+2. Which depth of granularity to retain.

 Regardless of how we decide to normalize this data, what we have to try to retain is a reliable reporting of the date such that the two sets of observations are homogenous.
-For example, the Chicago data don't include seconds for a 311 request creation.
-We can either add these are 00 values, or we can remove these from the Austin data.
-In either decision, we are changing the depth of granularity in our integrated table. (note, we also need to transform the hours so that they either represent a 24 hour cycle, or are marked by a 12HR marking such as `AM` or `PM`).
+For example, the Chicago data doesn't include seconds for a 311 request.
+So, we can either add these seconds as `00` values in the Chicago table, or we can remove the seconds from the Austin table In either decision, we are changing the depth of granularity in our integrated table.
+(Note, we also need to transform the hours so that they either represent a 24 hour cycle, or are marked by a 12HR marking such as `AM` or `PM`).

 #### Determine Variable Homogeneity

 The last integration precursor that we'll discuss has to do with the homogeneity of a variable.
-In modeling the two or more tables for potential integration we will seek to define and describe which variables are present, but we've not yet identified whether or not two variables can be reliably combined.
-To make this decision, we need to first determine the goals of the integration.
-Some general criteria to consider are as follows:
+In modeling  two or more tables for potential integration we will seek to define and describe which variables are present, but we've not yet identified whether or not two variables can be reliably combined.
+To make this decision we need to first determine the goals of the integration.
+Some general criteria to consider when thinkng about the goals of integration are as follows:

 - Analysis and Computation - If we are optimizing data integration for easing analysis then we want high amount of homogeneity in the variables we will combine.
 - Synthesis - If we are optimizing for a more general purpose, such as the ability to synthesize results from two different datasets, then we can likely afford to combine variables that may have less homogeneity
-- Statistical Significance - A combination of synthesis and analysis criteria is what we plan to realistically produce by integrating a dataset.
-If we expect to create statistical summaries that require significant results (that is we will make some decision or generalization based on our statistical analysis) then it is of the utmost importance that the combined variables have high homogeneity.
-On the other hand, if all that we require is a rough sense of when or where an observation occurs then low homogeneity is acceptable.
+- Statistical Significance - If we expect to create statistical summaries that require significant results (that is we will make some decision or generalization based on our statistical analysis) then it is of the utmost importance that the combined variables have high homogeneity.
+But, if all that we require is a rough sense of when or where an observation occurs then low homogeneity is acceptable.

 An example of variable homogeneity will help make these points clear.
-Each table from Austin and Chicago contains a variable that roughly corresponds with the type of 311 request or report being made.
+The Austin and Chicago tables each contain a variable that roughly corresponds with the "type" of 311 request or report being made.
 In the Austin table this information is more granularly reported - there is code that is used internally `SR_Type_Code`, and a `Description` variable that provides a plain text explanation of the code.
 In the Chicago table there is simply a variable called `SR_Type`.
 If we pay attention closely to the values in these two tables we can determine that the `Description` and `SR_Type` are homogenous.
 That is, the Austin table and the Chicago table have similar information but use slightly different semantic values to control the variable.

 | Description                         	| SR_Type                               	|
 |-------------------------------------	|---------------------------------------	|